Yandex Cloud

 Where:

-• data_lens: Access from DataLens, true or false.
+• data_lens: Enables access to the cluster from DataLens, true or false.

-4. To change the connection pooler mode, add a config.pooler_config block to the Managed Service for PostgreSQL cluster description:
+4. To change the connection pooler mode, add a config.pooler_config section to the Managed Service for PostgreSQL cluster description:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {